oneconvergence/dkube-examples/titanic/README.md

 2. Click on + Create Project.
 3. Give a project name, say titanic.
 4. Check the enable leaderboard option and click on submit.
-5. Click on the project and select the evaluation source repo as titanic-owner created in step 1.
+5. Click on the project and select the evaluation source repo as titanic created in step 1.
 6. Give the evaluation script as python titanic/owner/eval.py and click on save button.

 ### Step 3 :Upload Train & Eval dataset: